COVID-19 Legal Response

 - If you are not yet a member of the Advocacy Center, please visit https://www.disasterlegalaid.org/advocates/join/ to submit a membership request.

 The American Bar Association created a task force to address legal needs arising from coronavirus pandemic.
 The task force will include up to 20 representatives from top legal organizations in the United States.
 The group will identify legal needs arising from the pandemic, make recommendations to address those needs and help mobilize volunteer lawyers and legal professionals for people who need help.
+You can visit the ABA's pandemic website here.

 Please visit our Events Calendar here to register for publicly available webinars related to COVID-19 response efforts, remote technology for legal aid programs, legal issues, and more.